Welcome to Buckton Fields

 The construction of new homes and associated infrastructure will be delivered in three phases.
 The phased approach will ensure development is supported by the necessary infrastructure.

-Minimising the impact of the development on the surrounding area and integrating the new and existing communities effectively
+Minimise the impact of the development on the surrounding area and integrate the new and existing communities effectively

-Establishing links to the existing pedestrian and cycleways and providing access points and routes to anticipate the traffic generated by the development
+Provide access points and routes to anticipate traffic generated by the development

-Ensuring an effective mix of house types and tenures to create a successful community that grows at a sustainable rate.
+Ensure an effective mix of house types and tenures to create a successful vibrant community that grows at a sustainable rate.

 click to view full imageclick to view full image